Who wants to become a millionaire?

 The goth kid.

-When I was a college sophomore I used to browse Reddit, in lecture hall of course, where all responsible Redditing should occur.
+When I was a college sophomore I used to browse Reddit, in the lecture hall of course, where all responsible Redditing should occur.
 I read this crazy headline in /r/TIL saying the average millionaire has 7 streams of income.

 I was like – wow millionaires must never sleep because they have to work 7 jobs…I was so naïve, it’s like…embarrassing now.

 Multiple streams of income can be anything from rent, dividends, selling t-shirts online, regular 9 to 5 etc.